 - (New users only) On completion, a new key pair to identify your device will be generated and the public portion sent over https to register your device (the private portion is stored on your device).
 This process also checks that a valid device exists along with the validation code in the cloud.
 All being well, the device will then connect to the UrsaLeo cloud platform, storing the credentials locally.

-- You must use Option 3 to restore the BLE connection between your DevKit and the Thunderboard 2 sensor that came with your kit.
+- Use Option 3 to configure the Thunderboard demo and restore the BLE connection between your DevKit and the Thunderboard 2 sensor that came with your kit.

 - Type 3 and press return.
 It is recommended to press the reset button on the Thunderboard and select the option that is returned at the prompt after a few seconds.
 This process can take 10 - 20 seconds to complete - be patient!